+[[CE by Kezia Endsley]]

+[[TE by Russell Thomas – color code: GREEN checks OK, RED has error that needs to be fixed, YELLOW needs attention.
+Some yellow is by CE]]

-Chapter 2: Building Your Analytics Toolbox: A Primer on Using R & Python For Security Analysis
+Chapter 2: Building Your Analytics Toolbox: A Primer on Using R and Python for Security Analysis

 If you add a little to a little and do this often, soon the little will become great.